-Believe it or not, the overwhelming concession is that the Ooma Telo actually provides some incredibly crystal clear calls.
-Now interruptions like jitters and packet loss can still exist, but that will really come down to your own internet connection and network – and even most call quality issues like packet loss can be mitigated with a proper network setup.
+Believe it or not, the overwhelming concession is that the Ooma Telo provides some incredibly crystal clear calls.
+Interruptions like jitters and packet loss can still exist, but that will come down to your internet connection and network – and even most call quality issues like packet loss can be mitigated with a proper network setup.
 For such a low cost, the Ooma Telo delivers some impressive call quality.

 1. Turns Out, There Might Be Monthly Fees

-While Ooma themselves advertises zero, and does not charge, monthly fees, there is still a possibility you might find yourself paying monthly for an Ooma Telo.
+While Ooma VoIP is advertised with zero fees with nothing charged monthly, there is still a possibility you might find yourself paying monthly for an Ooma Telo.
 Even with their basic service plan, you will most likely have to pay a monthly tax – this isn’t Ooma’s fault specifically, as the telephony industry is a highly regulated one.

 2. Oh, Also, Calling Might Not Be Unlimited

 Again, Ooma advertises unlimited monthly U.S. calling, both inbound and outbound without any extra charge.
 And while they are mostly spot on here, the majority of users will not run into any issues or see any limits placed on their service, it is completely possible you could run into such a situation.
-Generally limited to cases of abuse and over usage of the system, Ooma does reserve the right to limit users to 5,000 outgoing minutes per month.
+Generally limited to cases of abuse and over usage of the system, Ooma VoIP services can limit users to 5,000 outgoing minutes per month.

 3. Less Than Stellar Customer Service